FOSSClass/AbantOS-Elive/EliveGuide.md

 ### Booting (Mac) from an external USB device

  APPLE iOS MAC USER

- If you are using an iOS - APPLE Mac, and are having some issues geting your external flashdrive USB to work, You can try some of these steps.

  You can boot using an external flash drive USB using the built-in feature called Startup Manager